Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Winfield branded stationery at Woolworths was deemed old-fashioned and out-of-touch by the firm's new owners in the 1980s

-Woolworth UK changed hands in 1982 after the US Parent sold its controlling interest to a consortium of British businessmen.
+Woolworth UK changed hands in 1982 after the US Parent sold its controlling interest to a British consortium.
 The new owners set about revitalising the brand, making radical changes.

 Stationery was identified as key improvement area.
-A new Commercial Director was hired from the House of Fraser.
-Mair Barnes criticised the outdated styling of the range, noting that that luminous orange, ctab and red packaging was 'very Seventies' and the conversion tables from yards to furlongs and chains were even more outdated.
+A new Commercial Director joined from House of Fraser.
+Mair Barnes observed that the luminous orange, cyan and magenta packaging was 'very 70s' and the conversion tables from yards to furlongs were 'positively prehistoric'.

 The new look stationery range in 1985/6